 In a small bowl, combine the flour, salt and ¼ cup of the water.
 Stir well until you have a paste.

 In a large saucepan bring 1 cup of the blueberries, the sugar and ¼ cup of the water to a boil over medium heat.

 Reduce the heat to a slow simmer over medium low heat and add the flour mixture.

 Whisk this in well, breaking up any lumps of the flour mixture.
 Cook for 1-2 minutes until the mixture is clear, free of any lumps and the blueberries are broken down.

 Remove from the heat and stir in the remaining 3 cups of blueberries.
 Combine well.

-Spoon into the pie crust and chill for 3 hours before serving.
+Spoon the blueberry mixture into the pie crust and chill for 3 hours before serving.